-During their first year, studio art majors focus on the foundations courses that introduce them to technical and conceptual approaches to the visual arts.
-As students continue in the program they create a personal body of work under the supervision of faculty mentors in their emphasis area.
-For information about admission to the program, please visit the department website.
+Studio art majors are introduced to the technical and conceptual approaches to the visual arts through a suite of foundation courses.
+As students continue in the program, they create a personal body of work under the supervision of faculty in their emphases areas.

 Students may pursue a variety of career paths, including:

 - Performance artist

 - Graphic web designer

 - Exhibition planner

 - Arts organization leader

 - Gallery/museum work

 Many GVSU undergraduate programs can be combined with an existing master’s degree program to save on tuition and get you into the workforce sooner.
 On average, you can save $8,500 by pursuing a combined degree and take up to four fewer courses than if earning the degrees separately.

 Talk with an advisor about how you can build your combined degree from existing programs to further personalize your education and create your own niche area of expertise.